paudetseis/SplitPy/README.md

-# SplitPy: Software for teleseismic shear-wave splitting analysis

 ![](./splitpy/examples/figures/SplitPy_logo.png)

+## Software for teleseismic shear-wave splitting analysis

 Seismic anisotropy refers to the property of seismic waves to propagate at different wavespeeds depending on the direction of propagation.
 This